jpodwys/express-stream/README.md

 ## A note about the API section

 Because express-stream's two middleware functions patch express's res object differently, the API section is divided into two portions--one for each middleware function.
-Any functions you see within a section are only applicable when used with the middleware from the same portion of the API.
+Any functions you see within a section are only applicable when used with the middleware from the same portion of the API. `stream.pipe()`'s API is simpler so it's in a table. `stream.stream()`'s API is more complex so it's written out with examples.

 # stream.pipe()